 I volunteer with ADVANCE Music Canada, a registered nonprofit that supports, mentors, and guides Black professionals in the Canadian music industry.
 I co-facilitate support group meetings for Adoptees Connect YEG, a registered nonprofit that provides resources and community for Adoptees.
-I also host The Purple Room, a community radio show on CJSR-FM 88.5 in Edmonton, which features music from influential Black musicians from all genres and eras.
+I also host The Purple Room, a community radio show on CJSR-FM 88.5 in Edmonton, which features soulful music by Black musicians.

 My business is Black-owned and operated, and I support the continuing civil rights movement, social equality, and adoptee rights to information and autonomy.

 I'm eager to share my experience with you.

 In 1992, I volunteered as a co-host and DJ on a Saturday night radio show on CJSR FM 88.5 in Edmonton.
 This experience led to opportunities to work in nightclubs, recording studios, and on tours with creative professionals of all kinds.
 Obviously I met some very expressive people and through my interactions with them, I discovered the value of creative thought, and of environments that encourage expression.

 I began working as a music journalist with a number of local publications, eventually writing columns for Vue Weekly and SEE Magazine which often spotlighted musicians and topics relevant to local music, arts, and culture.

 I graduated from the Journalism & Mass Communications program at MacEwan in 2003, where I was also the managing editor of the campus newspaper’s entertainment section.